mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * Use [Terraform](https://www.terraform.io) for "static" cloud resources management like BigQuery datasets, Pubsub topics, Pubsub subscriptions and Cloud storage buckets.
 Prepare the reusable modules with input parameters required to set the mandatory labels.
 If Terraform is too low-level, create some [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) on top.
-We have internally developed [Gradle](https://gradle.org) plugin for deploying Dataflow real-time jobs and cloud infrastructure together.
+We've internally developed [Gradle](https://gradle.org) plugin for deploying Dataflow real-time jobs and cloud infrastructure together.
 The plugin is responsible for setting all labels.
 * Deliver GitHub [actions](https://docs.github.com/en/actions/learn-github-actions) or [composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) for deploying Dataflow streaming jobs.
 The action will set all required labels every time when the job is deployed.
 * Develop thin wrappers for [Dataproc Apache Operators](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/operators/cloud/dataproc.html) or even better the [decorators](https://airflow.apache.org/docs/apache-airflow/stable/howto/create-custom-decorator.html).
-They are responsible for setting all required labels when the batch job is deployed into Cloud Composer.
+They're responsible for setting all required labels when the batch job is deployed into Cloud Composer.

 Looks complex and very time-consuming?
 It's for sure, but for dynamic resources like BigQuery queries the situation is even worse.
 If you don't set any label on the [JobConfiguration](https://developers.google.com/resources/api-libraries/documentation/bigquery/v2/java/latest/com/google/api/services/bigquery/model/JobConfiguration.html#setLabels-java.util.Map-)